2016's Most Instagrammed Spots In The World

-Is it even a holiday if you don't post the photos to Instagram?
+Is it even a vacation if you don't post the photos to Instagram?

 To mark the end of the year, Instagram has revealed its list of 2016's most 'grammed places in the world, and there are some seriously swoon-worthy locations.
 If you want to make the Likes roll in, consider adding these spots to your travel bucket list.